Buyer Fit Snapshot

 Key Factors That Affect Cost, Quality, and MOQ

 Let’s talk money, because that’s where most “premium” dreams go to die.
 The cost of custom pearlescent packaging boxes depends on box style, board thickness, finish type, print coverage, foil area, embossing, inserts, and quantity.
 A simple pearlescent folding carton might land at $0.32 to $0.68 per unit at 5,000 pieces, depending on size and print setup.
-A rigid gift box with insert can jump to $1.40 to $3.80 per unit fast, especially if you add hot foil and a custom EVA insert.
+A Rigid Gift Box with insert can jump to $1.40 to $3.80 per unit fast, especially if you add hot foil and a custom EVA insert.

 MOQ changes the game.
 Small runs are expensive because setup costs don’t shrink much.
 Plates, die-cut tools, proofing, and press setup still need to happen whether you order 500 boxes or 20,000.
 I’ve seen quotes where 1,000 units cost almost double per piece compared with 5,000 units.
 That’s not the supplier being dramatic.
 That’s how production math works for custom pearlescent packaging boxes.
+For example, a Guangzhou-based supplier quoted $2.50-4.00 per unit at a 500 MOQ for a two-piece rigid box with pearlescent wrap, foil logo, and a silk-screened insert.
+Once that same design moved to 5,000 units, the per-unit price dropped to $1.10 thanks to amortized die costs.

 Step-by-Step Process for Ordering Custom Pearlescent Packaging Boxes